[Cost-effectiveness of human papillomavirus vaccination in South Korea]

 Authors' objectives: The purpose of this study is to provide evidence for rational decision making through conducting the economic evaluation of HPV vaccine by societal perspective.

-Authors' recomendations: Based on the assumption that the cost of the vaccine after introduction of the vaccination program would decrease to 70% of its current price, the incremental cost-effectiveness ratio of the vaccination of 13-year-old girls was $32,000 per quality-adjusted life-year (QALY) gained, as compared with the current screening practice.
+Authors' recommendations: Based on the assumption that the cost of the vaccine after introduction of the vaccination program would decrease to 70% of its current price, the incremental cost-effectiveness ratio of the vaccination of 13-year-old girls was $32,000 per quality-adjusted life-year (QALY) gained, as compared with the current screening practice.
 Therefore, the vaccination program is not cost-effective in Korea given the cost-effectiveness threshold of GDP per capita ($23,680).
 The sensitivity analysis showed that the price, the effectiveness of vaccination and discount rate affected the result.

 Project Status: Completed